 6. Visit the Normans Beach

 Normans Beach is one of the famous beaches in Wilson Prom.
 It is the main open-ocean beach near the Tidal River campground, the main center for the Prom.
-Just a great spot for a swim, surf, a little play in the sand dunes and sunsets also.
+Just a great spot for a swim, surf, and a little play in the sand dunes, and sunsets also.

 7. Offbeat spot: Skull Rock